-For projects lasting less than 2 months, participating organisations are responsible for organising preparation sessions that are adapted to the needs of the volunteers and/or to the type of EVS activity.
+For projects lasting less than 2 months, participating organisations are responsible for organising preparation sessions that are adapted to the needs of the volunteers and/or to the type of activity.
 In addition, in cases of justified needs, an onarrival training for short-term activities involving young people with fewer opportunities may be organised by the participating organisations.
 Within the framework of mobility projects, the costs linked to such sessions can be covered under the item "exceptional costs" for activities involving young people with fewer opportunities (see "funding rules" section in Part B of this Guide).
-Within the framework of large scale EVS events, the costs linked to such preparation can be covered under the item "activity costs".